Skip to main content

 Minotaur Books | 9781250865519 | Published October 1, 2024

-Freshly graduated from a rigorous training program in all things spy craft, former typist Evelyne Redfern is eager for her first assignment as a field agent.
-However, when she learns her first task is performing a simple security test at a requisitioned manor house in the sleepy countryside, she can’t help her initial disappointment.
+Freshly graduated from a rigorous training program in all things spy craft, former typist Evelyne Redfern is eager for her first assignment as a field agent helping Britain win the war.
+However, when she learns her first task is performing a simple security test at Blackthorn Park, a requisitioned manor house in the sleepy Sussex countryside, she can’t help her initial disappointment.
 Making matters worse, her handler is to be David Poole, a fellow agent who manages to be both strait-laced and dashing in annoyingly equal measure.
-However, Evelyne soon realizes that Blackthorn Park is more than meets the eye, and security at the secret weapons research facility is of the utmost importance.
-When Evelyne discovers Blackthorn Park’s chief engineer dead in his office, she must use all of her skills to root out who is responsible and uncover layers of deception that could change the course of the war.
+However, Evelyne soon realizes that Blackthorn Park is more than meets the eye, and an upcoming visit from Winston Churchill means that security at the secret weapons research and development facility is of the utmost importance.
+When Evelyne discovers Blackthorn Park’s chief engineer dead in his office, her simple assignment becomes more complicated.

-I'll Be Waiting by Kelley Armstrong - Fiction, Horror, Supernatural, Supernatural Thriller, Thriller
+I'll Be Waiting by Kelley Armstrong - Fiction, Horror, Supernatural Thriller, Suspense, Thriller

 St. Martin's Press | 9781250284211 | Published October 1, 2024

-Nicola Laughton never expected to see adulthood.
-Then medical advances let her live into her 30s and she met Anton.
-Months after they married, Anton died in a horrible car crash, but lived long enough to utter five words to her, “I’ll be waiting for you.”
-That final private moment became public when someone from the crash scene took it to the press.
-Since their story went public, Nicola has been hounded by spiritualists promising closure.
-Friends and family find a reputable medium for the séance.
-The medium barely has time to begin his work before things start happening.
-Locked doors mysteriously open.
-Nicola hears footsteps and voices and the creak of an old dumbwaiter.
-Throughout it all she’s haunted by nightmares of her past.
-Because, unbeknownst to the others, this isn’t her first time contacting the dead.
+Nicola Laughton was diagnosed with Cystic Fibrosis as a child.
+Medical advances let her live into her 30s, and she met Anton, who taught her to dream of a future…together.
+Months after they married, Anton died in a horrible car crash, but he lived long enough to utter five words to her: “I’ll be waiting for you.”
+That final private moment became public when someone from the crash scene took it to the press --- the terminally ill woman holding her dying husband as he promised to wait for her on the other side.
+Worse, that person claimed it wasn’t Anton who said the words but his ghost, hovering over his body.
+A reputable medium is brought in to conduct a séance, but throughout it all Nicola is haunted by nightmares of her past.
+Because this isn’t her first time contacting the dead.
 And Nicola isn’t her real name.
+That’s when she finds the first body.

 Model Home by Rivers Solomon - Fiction, Horror, Supernatural Thriller, Suspense, Thriller